+Churches were established to do all these activities without religion, they would be eligible.
+But because the Churches were established for religious purposes and cannot in good faith strip out the religious elements from their actions, the rule becomes clear: "no churches need apply."
+Trinity Lutheran, 137 S. Ct. at 2024.
 FEMA's policy "puts [the Churches] to a choice": "participate in an otherwise available benefit program or remain a religious institution."
 Id. at 2021-22.
-Churches' religious activity is "penalize[d]" because the PA program "den[ies] any person an equal share of the rights, benefits, and privileges enjoyed by other citizens."
-Id. at 2020 (quoting Lyng v.
-Northwest Indian Cemetery Protective Association, 485 U.S. 439, 449 (1988)).
+Their religious character and activity are "penalize[d]" because the PA program denies them "an equal share of the rights, benefits, and privileges enjoyed by other citizens."
+Id. at 2020 (quotation omitted).
+That religious disqualification cannot stand under Trinity Lutheran.